IgnacioTejeraPicossi/AI-self-aware-agent/README.md

 - **Learning**: Q-learning implementation for action selection
 - **Web interface** (localhost:5000)
 - **ChatGPT integration** (if OpenAI API key is provided)
-- Fallback to rule-based responses if no API key is present
+- **Graceful fallback** to rule-based responses if no API key or quota is available

 ## Prerequisites